 At its most basic, re-steeping simply requires setting the strained leaves aside until you are ready for a second cup.
 All of the water should be removed from them in order to avoid bitterness.
 Every tea is different but you can increase the brewing time in order to extract enough flavor.

 If you’re brewing in a western fashion, most unflavored teas can yield two to three infusions.
 Eastern style brewing (a la gongfu with gaiwans or yixing teapots) is a whole other story.
 I’ve had puerh and oolong that gave well over 10 infusions.
 A higher volume of leaves is used with a smaller volume of water, extending the life of the leaves.

 How long can I let the leaves sit?
 Can they be brewed the next day?

-It's really a matter of personal opinion but I try to use the leaves within a few hours.
-When I do leave them sitting, I'll usually put the cover on the gaiwan to make sure that they don't dry out.
-Once the leaves have dried out there really isn't a way to revive them.
+It’s really a matter of personal opinion but I try to use the leaves within a few hours.
+When I do leave them sitting, I’ll put the cover on the gaiwan to keep them from drying out.
+Once the leaves have dried out there really isn’t a way to revive them.

-There have been a few times where I had just started a session with a tea that I knew had a lot of infusions in it.
-Isn't it the worst when life interupts good tea?
-In that case I placed the closed gaiwan in the refrigerator, making sure that there was no sticky food inside that would ruin my tea.
-When I was able to return to the tea I made sure to do a few quick rinses to get the flavor back where it should be.
+There have been times where I started a session with a tea that I knew had a lot of infusions in it.
+Isn’t it the worst when life interrupts good tea?
+In that case, I place the closed gaiwan in the refrigerator.
+Make sure that there was no stinky food inside that would ruin the tea.
+When I’m able to get back to the tea I do a few quick rinses just in case.

 Will it work for flavored teas or tea bags?

 Unfortunately flavored teas and tea bags are usually a one shot deal.
-Almost all of the flavor goes into the first cup so there will be very little left for a second one.
+Almost all of the flavor goes into the first cup.
+There will be very little left for a second one.
 The one exception to that might be full leaf pyramid style tea bags.
-As a general rule the smaller the leaf particles are, the less likely it is that you'll be able to re-steep it.
+The smaller the leaf particles are, the less likely it is that you’ll be able to re-steep it.